brl/pH/sommelier/README.md

 Socket pairs created inside a container cannot always be shared with the host compositor.
 Sommelier provides a data driver option as a solution for this.

-### Noop

-The `noop` driver simply forwards socket pair FDs to the host without any special processing.
-This requires that the client inside the container is using socket pairs that can be shared with the host compositor.

 ### VirtWL